charlesrosenbauer/Bzo-Compiler/README.md

 Namespace separator

 ~...
 Mutability Modifier; when added to the beginning of an identifier, the associated variable is treated as a Unique / Mutable variable.

 _
 Wildcard.
 Used for discarding a value in pattern matching, as it is in many other languages.

 $...
 Denote Builtin; this character is only available for use in identifiers for types and functions built in to the language.
 Most types and functions that use builtins will be given an alias.

+Identifiers beginning with uppercase letters are denoted as types.
+Identifiers beginning with lowercase letters or symbols are defined as functions or variables.

 ```
 What Hello World will likely look like: